-Moliflor Loisirs is a French casino owner and operator, created by Silverfleet Capital in June 1999 with the acquisition and take private of an operator of seven casinos in the Languedoc-Roussillon region of France and the simultaneous purchase of the casino of Uriage near Grenoble.
+We created French casino owner and operator Moliflor Loisirs in June 1999 with the acquisition and take-private of an operator of seven casinos in France, and the simultaneous purchase of Uriage, a casino near Grenoble.

-After two aborted attempts to acquire casino groups in 1997 and 1998, we became known in the market as having a keen interest in the French gaming industry.
-Consequently we were approached by Philippe Gazagne, ex co-president of the Groupe Barrière, who was putting together a management team.
+We had aborted two attempts to buy casino groups in 1997 and 1998 due to uncertainty relating to future taxation, by which time we had become known in the market as having a keen interest in the French gaming industry.
+Consequently, Philippe Gazagne, former co-president of Groupe Barrière, approached Silverfleet while he was putting together a management team.

-We had established that there was a genuine consolidation opportunity in the French gaming industry, where more than half of the sites were at that time still owned by private individuals and families.
-With the establishment of our platform company, we backed an ambitious buy and build strategy to create one of France’s leading casino groups, applying professional management methods to formerly owner-managed businesses.
+We saw a strong consolidation opportunity in the French gaming industry, where more than half of the sites at that time were still owned by private individuals and families.
+With our platform company, we backed an ambitious buy and build strategy to create one of France’s leading casino groups, applying professional management methods to formerly owner-managed businesses.

-From a two-man team at completion we helped form a complete management team within six months and supported management in setting up the monitoring and control systems necessary for a group of this size.
+We helped grow a team of just two people into a complete management team within six months, and supported them in establishing the monitoring and control systems necessary for a group of its size.

 In mid-2001, we sought an exit and in March 2002 sold the company in a secondary buyout for €402m.
 It generated an IRR of 52% and a money multiple of 2.4x.